Skip to content

 • ❌ Ignores uncertainty (σ\sigma)

-• ❌ Gets stuck showing the same competitive pairs repeatedly
+• ❌ Gets stuck on the same competitive pairs

 We need something smarter.

-Here's the key insight from Bayesian active learning: we should pick the pair that will teach us the most.
+Here's the insight from Bayesian active learning: pick the pair that teaches us the most.

-But "teach us the most" is vague.
-How do we quantify it?
+But "teaches us the most" is vague.
+How do we measure it?

 Answer: measure how much uncertainty will shrink.

-For any pair (i, j), we can compute the Expected Δσ (EΔσ)—the expected reduction in total uncertainty after comparing them.
+For any pair (i, j), compute the expected Δσ\Delta\sigma—the expected reduction in total uncertainty after comparing them.

 E[Δσ]i,j=y{L,R,D}P(y)ΔσyE[\Delta\sigma]_{i,j} = \sum_{y \in \{L, R, D\}} P(y) \cdot \Delta\sigma_y